 Provider of our Wipe Drive data erasure certificate services

-World Possible is a not-for-profit organisation which developed the RACHEL server (Remote Area Computer Hotspot for Education and Learning), that works in a similar way to our Teacher in a Box servers.
+World Possible is another not-for-profit organisation.
+They developed the RACHEL server (Remote Area Computer Hotspot for Education and Learning), that works in a similar way to our Teacher in a Box servers.
 As part of their project they have gathered an enormous amount of open license educational content and made it freely available to all.

-World Possible is the major content provider for our Teacher in a Box (RACHEL) build.
+World Possible is one of the major content providers for our Teacher in a Box (RACHEL) build.

 The Rotary Club of Devonport North in Tasmania (D9830) put their support behind Tasmanian agricultural scientist and Officer of the Order of Australia recipient, Bruce French, who had spent over 30 years on a voluntary mission to document information on all the food plants of the world.